evancauteren/bg2-autumns-twilight-mod/Autumns_Twilight/Readme-Autumns_Twilight.txt

 Voices:
 - Dusk by Nick
 - Fall by Ivette
-- Alendir/Cho'Nuja/Morgrath by Pol
+- Alendir/Cho'Nuja/Morgrath/Icelock by Pol
 - Mathyus/Danctian by Endarire
 - Michelson by Franquito Rinaldi
 - Kitochi by Disha (my cat)
-- Vidomina, Gemystara and Tisiphone by DrTrenchcoatcat
+- Vidomina, Gemystara and Tisiphone by AmyAE

 -------------------